dzackgarza/Notes/Topology/Algebraic Topology Review Notes.md

 $H^{i+1}(S^n) \xrightarrow{} H^{i}(S^{n-1}) \xrightarrow{} 0 \oplus 0 \xrightarrow{}H^i(S^n) \xrightarrow{} H^{i-1}(S^{n-1}) \xrightarrow{} 0$

-And in particular, we have the shape $0 \to A \to B \to 0​$ in an exact sequence, which is always an isomorphism.
+And in particular, we have the shape $0 \to A \to B \to 0$ in an exact sequence, which is always an isomorphism.

+### Long exact sequence of a triple